HarshitKhurana/Extras/python/Notes.md

 ### [\*] General Notes on python :

+---
+> Note: Instead of using global variables, create a seperate class and make class members.
+---

 **1.** The inbuilt `hash()` in python, returns the hash value of the arg :
   * This `hash()` is used in the hashing for `dictionaries` too.